EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 ## Follow MATLAB style guidelines

-Please follow the style introduced in [MATLAB Guidelines 2.0, Richard Johnson](http://cnl.sogang.ac.kr/cnlab/lectures/programming/matlab/Richard_Johnson-MatlabStyle2_book.pdf).
+When you are introducing new changes to the codes, please follow the style introduced in [MATLAB Guidelines 2.0, Richard Johnson](http://cnl.sogang.ac.kr/cnlab/lectures/programming/matlab/Richard_Johnson-MatlabStyle2_book.pdf).

-When making a pull request, the code is [checked](https://github.com/EcoExtreML/STEMMUS_SCOPE/actions/workflows/lint.yml) by the [MISS_HIT](misshit.org/) linter and style checker.
+When you submit a pull request, the code is also [checked](https://github.com/EcoExtreML/STEMMUS_SCOPE/actions/workflows/lint.yml) by the [MISS_HIT](misshit.org/) linter and style checker.
-Any PR needs to pass this check before merging.
+The status of `MISS_HIT` checks is shown below the pull request.
+The checks should be successful (green) before merging the pull request.
-MISS_HIT is configured in `miss_hit.cfg`.
+MISS_HIT is configured in [`miss_hit.cfg`](./miss_hit.cfg).

 For more details see the following instructions:
 <details><summary>Installation instructions</summary>